 The algorithm is empirically derived based on the microwave emission of pure surface types.
 Because of the number of sensor frequency and polarization combinations that are completely independent, only three surface types can be discriminated by the algorithm - two for sea ice and one for open water.
-However, the sea ice surface in particular, is highly heterogeneous.
+However, the sea ice surface is highly heterogeneous.
 The microwave signature of ice varies based on ice thickness (up to ~50 cm), snow cover, and melt state.
 For a global, long-term algorithm, the algorithm is tuned to thick, cold sea ice conditions.
 This means that the algorithm tends to underperform in regions of thin ice and during melt conditions.
 Heavy snow cover can also impact the algorithm retrieval, especially if the snow grain size changes significantly and/or there are melt/re-freeze events.
 Over open water, ocean waves and/or atmospheric emission (especially by liquid water clouds) can increase the surface emission signal and result in false ice retrieval.
-Weather filters (discussed above in the NASA Team Weather Filters and Bootstrap Weather Filters sections) have been included to ameliorate as much of these effects as possible, but occasionally some false ice can still occur.
+Weather filters (discussed previously in Section 3.4.1.5) have been included to ameliorate as much of these effects as possible, but occasionally some false ice can still occur.